crmo-care.app/Resources/Newly Diagnosed Guide

 ● First-line

-• ·NSAIDs (naproxen, indomethacin) — starting point; effective for many children with milder disease
+• ·NSAIDs (naproxen, indomethacin): starting point; effective for many patients

 ◆ Escalation